latentflip/latentflip.github.com/cv/index.md

 **An introduction to Functional Reactive Programming and Bacon.js** (2013)

 * A well received talk on the basics of FRP, and a specific FRP library for JavaScript, given at [ScotlandJS 2013](https://vimeo.com/68987289)

+**Back to Front: One man's journey from server to client side** (2013)

+* A talk given at [Scottish Ruby Conference 2013](https://vimeo.com/66857759) discussing my journey moving much of the complex logic of Float (cashflow forecasting application) into the browser.

 **Building a multiplayer, realtime game, with pusher** (2012)